 First things first, what actually is the popular ‘puente’ that Spaniards constantly talk about and seem to await so eagerly?
-Well, you’ll perhaps know that ‘puente’ is the Spanish word for ‘bridge’, and in this instance refers to the occasions when a public holiday falls on either a Tuesday or Thursday, forming a bridge with the weekend with a singular Monday or Friday as a workday.
-Now in reality, many people choose to take the day in the middle of the ‘bridge’ off anyway, thus forming a four day weekend.
+Well, essentially a puente is what the Spanish refer to a long-weekend.
+You’ll perhaps know that ‘puente’ is the Spanish word for ‘bridge’, and in this instance refers to a day between a holiday and a weekend which people can choose to take off work.
+Thus bridging the two time periods together and creating a long weekend.
 In fact, this is so common thing that in anticipation of this, some companies don’t open at all during a ‘bridge‘ day.
-A ‘puente’ therefore, is essentially just a long weekend.

-Here you can see the full calendar of public holidays in Madrid for 2018.
-You’ll notice that there are two colour schemes being used.
-The green highlighted dates refer to national holidays, i.e. dates that are holidays for everyone throughout Spain.
-The orange highlighted dates however indicate regional holidays and are therefore solely for Madrid.
+Here you can see the full calendar of public holidays in Madrid for 2020.
+The dates you see highlighted indicate regional holidays and are therefore solely for Madrid.
 But before you get too excited, it’s not because us Madrileños are particularly special or deserving of more holiday time than the rest of the country!
 Instead, the truth is that every region in Spain has its own days of regional holiday, and that every single week of the year at least one part of Spain or the other is celebrating for something!
 Fiestas all-year round! ¡Olé!

 How many days off will I get?